 7.3.2.
 Examples of threats, risks, vulnerabilities and attack outcomes that should be considered;

 7.3.3.
-Examples of mitigations that should be considered.
+Examples of mitigations tecniques that should be considered.

 7.4.
 It is anticipated that new and unforeseen examples of vulnerabilities and attack methodologies will emerge over time.
 Therefore, the examples provided should not be considered an exhaustive list nor a list that is applicable to every vehicle design, instead they will need to be evaluated for completeness and applicability when used.